-A request for reimbursement may be sent to your grant manager for review and approval at anytime during the agreement period.
+A request for reimbursement may be sent to your grant manager for review and approval at anytime during the contract period.
+Reimbursements must be requested within 90 calendar days of expenditure of funds, and quarterly at a minimum.
+Failure to submit request for reimbursement within 90 calendars of expenditure shall result in denial of reimbursement.
 The Recipient should include the category's corresponding line item number in the "Detail of Claims" form.
 This number can be found in the "Proposed Program Budget".
 A line item number is to be included for every dollar amount listed in the "Detail of Claims" form.